 The following conventions are used in the document:

 - The following bits in object 6041h (statusword) have a special function:

-- A list of available system calls can be found in chapter System calls in a NanoJ program.
+- A list of available system calls can be found in chapter NanoJ functions in the NanoJ program.

 Text set in italics marks named objects:

 - Read the installation manual.

 - Use the Plug & Drive Studio software to perform the auto setup.

 - For software: You can find the corresponding information in the Operation tab.